coreos/tectonic-forum/README.md

 * _Scoped_.
 One bug per issue; please do not follow up with another bug inside one report.
 It may be worthwhile to read [Elika Etemad’s article on filing good bug reports](http://fantasai.inkedblade.net/style/talks/filing-good-bugs/) before creating a bug report.

 We might ask for further information to locate a bug.
 A duplicated bug report will be closed.

+### Using Progress File for Troubleshooting

+Tectonic installer captures the configuration information and logs up to your point of progress.
+You can download that data in a progress file from one of the Tectonic installer pages.
+It is a troubleshooting tool that would help us determine the scenarios in which you had trouble setting up the cluster.
+Include the progress file in your bug report.
+Ensure that all the sensitive information, such as the AWS secret key and password, are removed before attaching to the bug report.
+For additional security you may encrypt the progress file.